martinlaws/thoughts/readme.md

 > **Foam** is free, open source, and extremely extensible to suit your personal workflow.
 You own the information you create with Foam, and you're free to share it, and collaborate on it with anyone you want.
 >>>>>>> 63447a1...
 Scaffolding notes

-## Why
+## Why I built this 🤔

-This repo encapsulates my efforts to test a few hypotheses concurrently:
+This project encapsulates my efforts to test a few hypotheses concurrently:

 1. Writing my thoughts down will help me practice: